jjideenschmiede/gocheck24/README.md

 ### Acknowledge

 With this function you confirm the order.
-The order number is required for this.
+The document number is required for this.

 ```go
 r := gocheck24.Request{